Post Bootstrap Tasks

 and if the TF_VAR_domain

-file used during the bootstrap process is set to azure-dev.mycompany.com
+file used during the bootstrap process is set to epc-dev.mycompany.com

 .
 Create a NS record in the DNS servers for mycompany.com

 .
-This points the NS record to the Azure DNS servers listed in the NS record named @
+This points the NS record to the Amazon Route53 DNS servers listed in the NS record in the DNS zone that serves records for epc-dev.mycompany.com

 .